LukaStancev/Internship/README.md

 The datasets produced during my Ph.D. thesis are centralized on this project.
 This principle of openness is intended to allow, in a pragmatic and effective way:
 * the verifiable and complete reproducibility of this publicly funded research,
-* the transparency necessary for a rigorous peer-review,
+* the transparency necessary for a rigorous peer review,
 * the broadest dissemination of the ideas developed, with the aim of enhancing nuclear safety.

 ## Version5 datasets execution